Here is list of sales success characteristics.

 With that in mind, here’s a list of 13.5 individual characteristics that would make any person — yourself included — a hire-able and “succeed-able” salesperson.

 4. Excellent communication skills.
 Great salespeople are not “good” communicators.
 They’re great communicators.
 Their message is both compelling and transferable.
-Their passion and their belief system are as contagious as their enthusiasm.
-And they’re able to articulate in a way that gets customers to buy more often than not.
+Their passion and their belief system is as contagious as their enthusiasm.
+And they’re able to articulate in a way that gets customers to buy, more often than not.